-The team at Foot & Ankle Specialty Clinic in Logan and Tooele, Utah, specializes in managing various foot deformities, including hammertoes, and can provide you with the care you need to improve your deformity and help prevent the need for surgery.
+The team at Utah Podiatry, a foot and ankle clinic, in Logan and Tooele, Utah, specializes in managing various foot deformities, including hammertoes, and can provide you with the care you need to improve your deformity and help prevent the need for surgery.
 To get help for your hammertoes, call the office today or request an appointment online.

 Hammertoes are a foot deformity that affects the middle joint of either your second, third, or fourth toe, causing it to bend and form a hammer shape.
 The foot condition can cause you to develop corns or calluses on the top of your joint or the tip of your toe.
 You may also experience toe or foot pain, especially if you’re not able to find shoes that accommodate your foot deformity.